ALLJISAN/flask-gold/README.md

 # flask-gold
-For leraning flask and python
+For leraning flask and python.